 I won't say what the twists are in case you want to read the book for yourself, BUT there are one or two great twists which made the entire book!
 If it hadn't been for them the story would have been a flop.

 If you have read my other book reviews you know I mention backstories in almost every one.
 I love back stories and this novel started off with it.
 Some might say it isn't a backstory then if introduced at the beginning of the book, but I would concur.
 The backstory could have been worked on slightly to give the reader more interest in the main character, but the overall essence was there.

 · Different Locations and Time Lines

 Since Addie is immortal you get to see her go through different time periods and locations.
 This concept helps show the struggles Addie has to go through as the times change.
-What once was easy for her might not be so easy anymore and vis versa.
-I wish the author would have included more of the different places Addie mentioned she traveled too to show more of the struggles.
+What once was easy for her might not be so easy anymore and vice versa.
+I wish the author would have included more of the different places Addie mentioned she traveled too to show more of the struggles though.